donateko/scopos-webmail/docs/user-guide/extra-features.md

 ## III.
 Event information display

-When you receive a calendar event invitation in an email, Twake Mail will display the event details in a format that allows you to easily review and respond to the invitation.
+When you receive a calendar event invitation in an email, Mailbux will display the event details in a format that allows you to easily review and respond to the invitation.

 **1. On Email listing**